-I created these truffles as an alternative to the typical truffles you find made out of heavy cream and loads of sugar.
+I created these raw chocolate truffles as an alternative to the typical candy truffles made out of heavy cream and loads of sugar.
 And you know what?
 I think they’re even BETTER.

 The texture of these truffles is divine, and they’re loaded with antioxidants and nutrients with the superfood combo of coconut oil and dark chocolate.

 This recipe uses all natural ingredients, and dark chocolate is extremely high in antioxidant power and very low in sugar.
 It’s the perfect special treat that’s also perfectly good for you.

 I’m not sure which is the best part about this recipe – the amazing flavor & texture or the fact that they are so easy to make.
 This is the perfect dessert to show your Valentine how much you love them this Valentine’s Day or any other day of the year.

 Keep them in the fridge until you’re ready to enjoy them as the coconut oil melts easily.

 I’m giving you the recipe to make 8 truffles, but this recipe can easily be doubled, tripled, or even quadrupled.
 I wrote this recipe with a lot of detail to help you along with the process, but don’t be overwhelmed with the length–they’re quite easy and quick to make.